YPCrumble/ansible-django-stack/README.md

 ### Changing the Python version used by your application

-Python 3 is used by default in the `virtualenv`.
-To use Python 2 instead, just override the `virtualenv_python_version` variable and set it to `python`.
+This project supports Python 3.12 and 3.13.
+Python 3.12 is used by default in the `virtualenv`.
+To use Python 3.13 instead, override the `virtualenv_python_version` variable and set it to `python3.13`.

 It is possible to install other versions of Python from an [unofficial PPA by Felix Krull (see disclaimer)][deadsnakes].
 To use this PPA, override the `enable_deadsnakes_ppa` variable and set it to `yes`.
-Then the `virtualenv_python_version` variable can be set to the name of a Python package from this PPA, such as `python3.6`.
+Then the `virtualenv_python_version` variable can be set to the name of a Python package from this PPA, such as `python3.12` or `python3.13`.

+**Note:** Only Python 3.12 and 3.13 are officially supported and tested.

 ### Changing the Python version used by Ansible